yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

 ---

-5.Now let’s talk about the `gyro_calibrate()` function.
+5. Now let’s talk about the `gyro_calibrate()` function.
 Gyroscope sensors inherently exhibit a systematic error known as bias, which causes the output to deviate from zero even when the sensor is stationary.
 The `gyro_calibrate()` function implemented in this project is executed at system startup, during a period when the sensor is assumed to be completely stable, in order to eliminate this error.
 The function collects 100 samples from all three axes ($g_x, g_y, g_z$), computes their arithmetic mean, and determines the sensor’s static error profile (offset).
 These bias values are then subtracted from every raw measurement during runtime to normalize the sensor’s zero point.
 This ``bias compensation``minimizes drift when the sensor is stationary and enables angular velocity measurements with higher accuracy and reduced noise.

 ```c
 void gyro_calibrate()